plotdb/pageshot/README.md

 # pageshot

-simple express server and APIs powered by puppeteer for following
+simple express server and APIs powered by puppeteer for following purpose:

  - web page screenshot
  - web page to pdf